xinnnyeee/ip/docs/README.md

-# Ekko - Your Personal Task Manager
+# 🐱 Ekko - Your Personal Task Manager

+(...and emotional support cat <3 Try typing in meow! )

 Ekko is a simple, interactive task manager built with JavaFX.
 It helps users keep track of tasks, deadlines, and notes efficiently.

+> To ekko the black cat, you're an orange, which ekko mistook for one of his orange wool balls.
+"Those balls don't tend to be too intellectual, " and ekko is a helpful cat, "guess I would help them remember stuff...only if they ask first! "

 Notice all commands are capitalised?
-Don't worry, all commands are made case-insensitive, so you can type in anyhow you want!
+Don't worry, ekko is considerate of your intelligence!
+All commands are made __*case-insensitive*__, so you can type in anyhow you want!

 ## Features

+### ⌨️ Get In-App User Manual by hitting __*ENTER*__

+- Just send in a blank message, and Ekko would respond you with a guide!

 ### 📝 Task Management
 - **TODO**: Add a general task.